-Manufacturing overhead is a collection of costs that are not directly assignable to a product.
-During the production process, these costs are essential to the development and creation of goods.
-However, the expenses must be allocated to products to be property reflected in the cost of producing the good.
+Manufacturing overhead is a collection of costs that aren’t directly assignable to a product.
+They’re often shared across different departments or products, which makes them difficult to assign to one specific thing.
+During the production process, these costs are essential to the development and creation of goods, and you must allocate these expenses to products so that they properly reflect the full cost of producing the good.

-The example above can be expanded to show the true importance of allocating the overhead.
-Instead of selling only one product, imagine a company sells two different items.
-All items are produced in the warehouse that cost $1,000 to rent.
-How should these costs be allocated among the different products?
+You can expand the example above to show the true importance of allocating the overhead.
+Instead of selling only one product.
+Imagine a company sells two different items.
+You produce all items in the warehouse that costs $1,000 to rent.
+How should you allocate these costs among the different products?
 The allocation occurs based on the selection of cost drivers.

 Selecting Cost Drivers

-Overhead can be allocated in any way management chooses based on the underlying calculation driver.
+You can allocate overhead in any way you choose based on the underlying calculation driver.
 In the example above, you need to allocate $1,000 across two goods.
 If one product takes up 70% of the warehouse, the square footage can allocate the costs at $700 for one good and $300 for the other.
 If one product produces 90% of the finished goods quantity, the costs are allocated $900 to $100.
-If management chooses to allocate evenly to each item, the allocation is $500 for each one.
-With the method chosen above, the dollar amount assigned to each item changes, all based on the cost driver.
+If you choose to allocate evenly to each item, the allocation is $500 for each one.
+With the method chosen above, the dollar amount assigned to each item changes based on the cost driver.

 Impact on Balance Sheet

-Why does it matter whether a product is assigned $900 or $500 of the costs in the example above?
-One important aspect relates to the balance sheet.
+Why does it matter if you assign a product $900 or $500 of the costs in the example above?
+One important aspect relates to your balance sheet.
 All manufacturing overhead items are classified on the balance sheet in a general asset account.
-However, as these costs are assigned, they are transferred to a specific asset account for each item.
-This inventory balance is important to report as this is the valuation of the goods available for sale.
-Anything not sold remains on the balance sheet.
-Therefore, if $900 is assigned to a product that is not sold, $900 stays on the balance sheet.
-If only $700 is assigned to a product that is not sold, this means the balance sheet reports $200 less inventory simply because of the costs assigned to the good.
+As you assign these costs, they’re transferred to a specific asset account for each item.
+This inventory balance is important to your report, as this is the valuation of the goods available for sale.
+Anything not sold remains on your balance sheet.
+If you assign $900 to a product that doesn’t sell, $900 stays on the balance sheet.
+If you only assign $700 to a product that doesn’t sell, this means the balance sheet reports $200 less inventory simply because of the costs assigned to the good.

-The ultimate impact of assigning overhead costs is reflected on the income statement, as manufacturing overhead has a direct impact on net income.
-This occurs through the cost of goods sold account because this figure is derived from what is reported on the balance sheet.
-Based on the balance of the finished goods on the balance sheet, the costs that flow through to the income statement change.
+Your income statement reflects the ultimate impact of assigning overhead costs, as manufacturing overhead has a direct impact on net income.
+This occurs through the cost of goods sold account because this figure comes from the information reported on your balance sheet.
+Based on the balance of the finished goods on the balance sheet, the costs that flow through to your income statement change.